cstyles/advent-of-code-2023/README.md

 | [25] | [Go]          | [25.go](day-25/go/25.go)                              | 5,866        | [day-25](day-25/rust/src/main.rs)  | 4,234             |

 All benchmarks produced with [hyperfine](https://github.com/sharkdp/hyperfine).

+## What's all this?

+[Advent of Code](https://adventofcode.com) is an annual "advent calendar" event/challenge in which puzzles are released every day of December up to Christmas Day in roughly increasing order of difficulty.
+This repository represents my attempt to solve Advent of Code 2023 using a different language each day (the "Polyglot Challenge", as I like to call it).

+## What are the rules?

+1. Every day must be solved in a different language.
+If I want to use a language that I used on a prior day, I first have to go back and solve that day in a different language.
+2. Solutions must only use the standard library.
+3. Have fun!

+## How did you choose which languages to use?

+Honestly, it's more madness than method.
+I have a big ol' document full of languages I'd like to try.
+Other than front-loading weird languages for the easier days and, conversely, saving languages I know well/are easy to learn for the final stretch, I mostly picked languages randomly.
+There's a *bit* more thought put into it than that (e.g., I avoided functional languages for problems with multidimensional grids) but mostly I just relied on vibes.

+## Should I do something like this?

+Probably not.
+Maybe if you did it in the "off-season" it wouldn't be so bad but trying to juggle nightly puzzles, learning a new language, and typical holiday season obligations while still having sufficient time for sleep & work is a tall order.
+Also, a few hours googling "how to do X in Y language" won't give you much more than a surface level understanding of a language.

+## Any highlights?

+As always, Rust, Ruby, and OCaml stand out as my favorites.
+I definitely want to spend more time with Crystal, Swift, Scala, and Clojure.
+Uiua is the most approachable array language I've tried and I recommend giving it a spin if you'd like to expand your ideas of how computation can be expressed.

+## Any lowlights?

+I learned that Lua is really not my jam and, by extension, anything built atop it.
+I really wanted to like Fennel and Moonscript but Lua infects everything it touches and the two suffer as a result.

+## Did you make the leaderboard?

+Nope but I placed 105<sup>th</sup> for day 23, part 2 which is the closest I've ever come!

+## The quadratic formula is not a programming language!

+I bet you're fun at parties.

 [Uiua]: https://www.uiua.org/
 [Fish shell]: https://fishshell.com/